 Charles River Axis Review

-Cons: No hood, not very warm or water resistant, cheap material
+Cons: No hood, not warm or water resistant, cheap material

 Manufacturer: Charles River